-If I told you I was feeling empty, would you immediately feel sorry for me and start to suggest how I might find fulfilment?
+If I told you I was feeling emptiness in my life, would you immediately feel sorry for me and start to suggest how I might find fulfilment?

 For some reason we think emptiness is undesirable.
 We associate it with lack, and assume it is a vacuum that needs to be filled.

 This was my way of thinking too.
-Each time I experienced this emptiness, I felt that I had to do something about it.
+Each time I experienced this, I felt that I had to do something about it.
 Find a purpose, do more charity, or whatever it took so that I would be ‘filled’ again.

 Then it hit me.
 I had worked hard to be this empty.
-I had deliberately created this space years ago.
 I had pared down my belongings, minimized my commitments, eliminated the non-essentials.
 All this naturally left spaces in my routine and my consciousness.
-Yet I didn’t appreciate the actual feeling of emptiness because I had been conditioned to think emptiness was a negative.
+Yet I didn’t appreciate it because I had been conditioned to think it was a negative.

 A negative view of emptiness

-How did we come to reject emptiness?
+How did we come to have such a negative view?
 A few possible explanations:

 - We associate emptiness with psychological problems.
-Since emptiness is thought by psychologists to be a symptom of deeper problems like social alienation and drug addiction, we feel that there must be something wrong with us if we too experience emptiness.
+Psychologists list it as a symptom of deeper problems like social alienation and drug addiction, so we feel that there must be something wrong with us if we experience the same thing.

 - We understand emptiness to be the opposite of fullness.
 ‘Fullness’ is a word with positive meaning, and therefore we think its opposite must be negative by definition.
 This stems from dualistic thinking, where we try to classify everything as right vs wrong, good vs bad.

 - We are unaccustomed to feelings of emptiness.
 Modern living puts so many pressures on our time that our routines and minds are packed from a young age.
-When we have gaps in our routine or thoughts, we are not used to the emptiness and cannot deal with it, so we gravitate back to busy-ness.
+When we have gaps in our routine or thoughts, we are not used to this space and cannot deal with it, so we gravitate back to busy-ness.

 Let’s consider alternative views that embrace emptiness as a neutral or even positive state:

-- Most of our universe is emptiness which is not good or bad, it just is.
+- Most of our universe is emptiness.
+This is neither good or bad, it just is.
 Within that space, countless galaxies and life forms can exist.
-Emptiness is a necessary backdrop against which life can stand out and move about.
+Space is a necessary backdrop against which life can stand out and move about.

 - Buddhist philosophy embraces emptiness.
-The aim of many forms of meditation is to arrive at emptiness.
+The aim of meditation is to arrive at nothingness.
 The paradox “form is emptiness; emptiness is form” is a Buddhist classic.